Metal Box: Recording and music

-"Many people don't understand that [the album] was improvisation," Lydon recalled.
-"It had to be, because we'd spent most of the money on the container [see below] – and so what we had to do was quite literally sneak into studios when bands had gone home for the night.
-And these were pretty rough monitor mixes – no actual production."

 Metal box packaging

 The title of the album refers to its original packaging, which consisted of a metal case in the style of a 16mm film canister embossed with the band's logo and containing three 12" 45rpm records.
 It was designed by Dennis Morris and was innovative and inexpensive, costing little more to the label than the cost of standard printed sleeves for equivalent 12" releases (although Virgin did ask for a refund of a third of the band's advance due to the cost).
 Before the metal tin was finalised, there was discussion of the album being released in a sandpaper package that would effectively ruin the sleeve art of any records shelved next to it.
 That idea would later be realised by the Durutti Column for their 1980 Factory Records debut, The Return of the Durutti Column.

 The album's lack of accessibility extended to the discs themselves.
 Packed tightly inside the canister and separated by paper sheets, they were difficult to remove, and were prone to being nicked and scratched in the process.
 Since each side only contained about ten minutes of music, the listener was required to frequently change sides to hear the complete album.

 Deleted from the catalogue on 23 November 1979 after an initial release of 60,000 units, the album was re-issued on 22 February 1980 as Second Edition, a double LP packaged in a more conventional gatefold.
 The sleeve art of Second Edition consists of distorted photographs of the band members, achieving a funhouse mirror effect.
-(The front cover is a photo of Keith Levene.)
+(The front cover is a composite photo of Keith Levene and John Lydon.)
 The lyrics are printed on the rear cover.
 These were originally printed in a magazine advertisement and not included with Metal Box.
 The band initially wanted the album released with a lyric sheet but no track titles.
 The United Kingdom version of Second Edition appears as the band intended, with lyrics on the back cover, but no titles, and "PiL" logo labels on all four sides of the vinyl.
 The US edition of Second Edition has track titles both on the back cover and the labels.

 The original metal canister idea was used a few years later during the compact disc era.
-By the late 1980s, a number of CDs were packaged in metal canisters.
+By the late 1980s, some CDs were packaged in metal canisters.
 In 1990 the concept came full circle, with the compact disc release of Metal Box employing a smaller version of the original metal canister, containing a single disc and a small paper insert.

+Tape with the PiL logo was created with the intent of sealing each metal box, but labour costs were deemed too expensive and the tape went unused.
+Martin Atkins has some of this tape and has put some pieces of it up on auctions to benefit The Museum Of Post Punk and Industrial Music.